egxdigital/subscribersim/README.md

 ## To do
   * Change event tuple to namedtuple to benefit from field names in models.py
+  * Quantize dollar amounts throughout the subscribersim package with decimal library
   * Initialize buffers with empty list instead of zero (will simplify references to the list) in models.py
   * Define method that allows interactive user to specify a datetime object to the second in helpers.py
-  * Add a few more interactions to entry point: subscribersim.py
+  * Add a few more interactions to example program: subscribersim.py

+---

 ## Authors
   * Emille G. - *Initial work* - [Twitter](http://twitter.com/emilledigital), [Blog](https://egxdigital.wordpress.com)

 ## Acknowledgements
   - Jean-Baptiste Marchand-Arvier - *initial object oriented design*